This roasted tomato puttanesca with capsicums and herbs is a simple spaghetti sauce using all your summer bounty

-Summer time means ‘spaghetti alla puttanesca’, with fresh roasted tomatoes and capsicum.
+Summer time means simple meals, and for me one that features on the table a lot is roasted tomato puttanesca.
 It’s so delicious.
 With quite a few flavour makers like olives, capers and garlic, you really can’t go wrong with this dish.

 I’ve roasted the tomatoes in the oven first, along with capsicums until they’re caramalised and blistered.
 Then I toss them together with fried capers, garlic, olives, anchovies and a few bits more.

 It makes a delicious and juicy sauce to scoop over spaghetti.

 I make this sauce all the time (but in the winter I use canned tomatoes).
 In summer and early autumn I love to make the most of all the fresh tomatoes and capsicums growing.

 This addition of the roasted capsicum adds a lovely smokey sweetness.